haylinmoore/hive/web/www/content/words/weird-wifi-names-cont.md

 Thank you to everyone who provided valuable feedback on the previous post.
 I have more research I plan ond doing with this in the future.

-Lastly if anyone would like to run this test themselves and send me the comparison results to be added my email is `me (at) hamptonmoore (This key > not shifted) com`.
+Lastly if anyone would like to run this test themselves and send me the comparison results to be added my email is `me (at) haylinmoore (This key > not shifted) com`.